 - b.
 Use water-saving shower heads and faucet aerators as required and applicable. - c.
-All fixtures, piping fittings and equipment shall be lead-free in accordance with the Nebraska Plumbing Rules. - d.
-Kitchen fixtures When existing kitchen fixtures are not reused in accordance with P.3.a. above, new sinks and faucets, and associated plumbing shall be installed in each apartment. - e.
+All fixtures, piping fittings and equipment shall be lead-free in accordance with the Nebraska Plumbing Rules. - Kitchen fixtures When existing kitchen fixtures are not reused in accordance with P.3.a. above, new sinks and faucets, and associated plumbing shall be installed in each apartment. - e.
 Bath fixtures When existing bath fixtures are not reused in accordance with P.3.a. above, new water saving toilets, tubs and tub surrounds, lavatory sinks, and faucets shall be installed in each apartment. - i.
 Three and four-bedroom apartments are encouraged to be designed to include 11⁄2 baths minimum where adequate space is available. - f.
 Provision for laundry rooms or laundry hook-ups may be made per project's program requirements. - g.
-Provision for other utility plumbing for janitor sinks, floor drains, outdoor faucets, drains for dehumidification systems, etc., may be made as desired or required.
+Provision for other utility plumbing for janitor sinks, floor drains, outdoor faucets, drains for dehumidification systems, etc., may be made as desired or required. - 4.
+Heating - a.

-4. Heating

-- a.
 System design: - i.
 Must comply with NDED's Minimum Rehabilitation Standards. - ii.
 Where existing components of a system are proposed to be reused, they will be examined and determined to be in good and serviceable condition, code compliant and have a remaining useful life of a minimum of 30 years, or covered by the 20-year capital plan and/or subsequent 5-year updates during the 30-year affordability period. - b.
 Temperature control The temperature in each apartment shall be individually thermostatically controlled. - c.
 Provide adequate heat in common spaces. - d.
 Install pipe insulation with minimum 1.5" wall thickness - e.
 Minimum equipment efficiencies per applicable Nebraska Department of Energy requirements - f.
 Motors and pumps high efficiency Brushless Permanent Magnet Pumps (BLPM) with variable frequency drives (VFD) per state and local requirements. - g.
-Control wiring and control strategies per state and local requirements with outdoor temperature reset. - h.
-Finned Tube Radiation where used high output heavy gauge enclosure baseboard finned tube radiation is recommended to provide a more durable product with a longer expected useful life.
-Replace existing as appropriate.
+Control wiring and control strategies per state and local requirements with outdoor temperature reset. - Finned Tube Radiation where used high output heavy gauge enclosure baseboard finned tube radiation is recommended to provide a more durable product with a longer expected useful life.
+Replace existing as appropriate. - 5.
+Ventilation - a.
+Code-compliant indoor air quality will be addressed by the installation of either exhaust only or balanced (heat recovery) ventilation systems as required by: - i.
+Fire protection of system ducts per NFPA 101, Chapter 9.2 - ii.
+ASHRAE 62.2 - iii.
+REBS or CBES - iv.
+NDED Rehabilitation Standards.